The Hong Kong report – part #1

 Small portion of them is participating in the protest.
 Large portion of them, especially parents generation, against the protest.
 But if they love China government so much, why did they come to Hong Kong?
 Just go back, it’s easy.

 20. Why do you attack the police?
 There are movies on the internet where protesters are attacking people who don’t agree with you.
-(I would add: what about damaged MTR stations?
-What about damaged face recognition towers?)

 I am not sure which video you are talking about.
 But police are with gear, they attack or even kill (to be proved) the protesters in much more serious extent.